ScilifelabDataCentre/DbShare/dbshare/documentation/Tutorial-Create.md

   names of the columns.
 - The upload process infers the schema for the table from the contents of the CSV file.

-## Download a table

-- A table can be downloaded as a CSV file.
-Use the **Download** button.
-  The page allows some minor customization of the CSV file.
-- Alternatively, the CSV data can be obtained directly using the pill (small rounded button) at the top right labelled **CSV**.
-- Use the **JSON** pill to obtain that format.

-### Download a database

-- There are several database download options.
-- Clicking **Download** on the database page fetches the database as its native SQLite3 file.
-- The pill labeled **CSV tar.gz' produces a gzipped tar archive file containing the CSV files for each of the tables in the database.
-- The pill labeled **XLSX** creates an Excel file with each table in its separate worksheet.